WHO Implementation Research Resources

 Peters, D. H., Tran, N. T., & Adam, T. (2013).
 Implementation research in health: a practical guide.
 World Health Organization.

 A Guide to Implementation Research in the Prevention and Control of Noncommunicable Diseases.

 World Health Organization.
 (2016).
 A guide to implementation research in the prevention and control of noncommunicable diseases.
 World Health Organization.

 Collaboration activities between WHO and the GACD e-Hub project team

-- The e-Hub project principal investigator Prof Brian Oldenburg has also been the director of the WHO Collaborating Centre on Implementation Research for Prevention and Control of NCDs.
+- The e-Hub project lead Professor Brian Oldenburg was the director of the WHO Collaborating Centre on Implementation Research for Prevention and Control of NCDs.

-- The e-Hub project team and members of the GACD Research Network have provided technical assistance on implementation of programmes to WHO WPRO.
+- The e-Hub project team and members of the GACD Research Network provide technical assistance on implementation of programmes to WHO Western Pacific Regional Office.

 - The e-Hub project team and members of the GACD Research Network have provided technical assistance on implementation research taking place in Kenya, Nepal, Mongolia, and many other countries.

-- The e-Hub project team are working with WHO EURO and WHO AFRO to develop training programmes on implementation science.
+- The e-Hub project team are working with the WHO African and European Regional Offices to develop training programmes on implementation science.

-If you would like to provide more detailed feedback and user evaluation, please contact us at firstname.lastname@example.org and we will be in touch with you to organize a user testing session via Zoom.
+If you would like to provide more detailed feedback, please contact us at email@example.com.